-Have you ever clicked on a link or tried to visit a website just to see the loading icon going around and around and around until you think your internet must be down or the website is broken?
+Have you ever clicked on a link or tried to visit a website just to see the loading icon constantly going around?
+This can make you think your internet must be down or the website is broken.

 Did you know most users only have about 3 seconds of patience?
 40% of visitors will abandon sites that haven’t loaded in 3 seconds.
 Three seconds doesn’t seem like very long, but when you’re staring at that loading icon it can feel like an eternity.

 Page speed is the time it takes for the content on your web page to load.

 The clock starts when a visitor types in your web address or clicks a link to visit your site.
 At that moment their web browser sends a signal to the server which responds by sending the information.

 Once that “Search” button is clicked, the server must send over all the files that make up your webpage.
 Then it has to load them to the computer, tablet, or phone that is looking for the website.

 The more words, pictures, videos, forms and other elements that are on your website the more information that must be loaded.